y2keno/Unit_13_Project1/README.md

     Load balancers help protect the good network traffic from the bad network traffic.
 They increase application availability, responsivenes and prevent server overload.

 - What is the advantage of a jump box?
-    The advantage is the jump box provides a secured access point to the web servers and prevents public acccess.
+    The advantage is the jump-box provides a secured access point to the web servers and prevents public acccess.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system files.
 - What does Filebeat watch for?